Oregon Commercial Trucking Insurance Requirements

 FMCSA is the Federal Motor Carrier Safety Administration which oversees the Department of Transportation in the U.S.

-Understanding How A Brand New Trucker’s Proof of Insurance in Oregon works:
+How a New Trucker Gets Proof of Insurance in Oregon: Steps Explained

 1. Apply to become a Motor Carrier and receive a new DOT number through the FMCSA Unified Registration System.